-The strong effectiveness of the three drugs NV-CoV-2, NV-CoV-2-R, and remdesivir against two unrelated coronaviruses (namely hCoV-NL63 and hCoV-229E) indicates their strong potential for treatment of coronavirus diseases including COVID-19, irrespective of variants or coronavirus types.
+The strong effectiveness of the three drugs NV-CoV-2, NV-CoV-2-R, and remdesivir against unrelated coronaviruses (namely hCoV-NL63, hCoV-229E, and SARS-CoV-2 pseudovirions) indicates their strong potential for treatment of coronavirus diseases including COVID-19, irrespective of variants or coronavirus types.
 The broad-spectrum effectiveness of the Company's drug candidates is very important as coronavirus variants that are reported to evade antibodies, potentially causing disease in spite of vaccination, are becoming widespread as the COVID-19 global pandemic is progressing into its second year.

 Remdesivir is known to be highly effective in cell culture studies against many coronaviruses as well as Ebola and other viruses.
 Thus NV-CoV-2-R can be expected to be at least as effective as remdesivir against all of these viruses in cell cultures.
-Moreover, NV-CoV-2-R would be expected to be significantly superior to remdesivir in human clinical studies, if our encapsulation process effectively protects remdesivir from bodily metabolism as is anticipated.
+Moreover, NV-CoV-2-R would be expected to be significantly superior to remdesivir in human clinical studies, if our encapsulation process effectively protects remdesivir from bodily metabolism as is anticipated, and as observed in an animal model.